ChaoticLeah/blog/content/post/basic-sidescroller-pathfinding-in-godot/index.md

 ![Some stairs with their pathfinding nodes and connections visualised.
 The numbers represent the number of connections of each node.](Stairs-Pathfinding-On.png)

 This is almost the same case as previously but I had to manually register the nodes since the auto register would unlink the 2.
 It’s also one of the few cases where 3 links will occur(which isnt supported by the auto-linking).
 It’s also the only case in my game where pathfinding goes up or down vertically so it’s marked a darker blue to signify that.
 For now, this doesn’t do much but could be used to trigger a custom walk animation, sound, or something else.
+On the topic of special nodes there is also a teleport node (which is used to link the outside of doors to the inside of doors which just teleports the npc from 1 node to the other since really the inside of the room is far under the rest of the train)

 ### Edge cases